cp5637-sp21-2019-assessment2/Team-007/README.md

 ## Acknowledgments

 * https://wordpress.org
-* Elementor Wordpress Plugin: https://elementor.com/ - For making our work more easier and convenient.
+* Visual Composer Wordpress Plugin: - For making our work more easier and convenient.
+* Underscore Starter Themes & Sage stater themes for making Wordpress site more stylish